darekaze/canorous/README.md

 # Canorous

-A Free Modern SNS Application for Sharing Awesome Musics with Friends :sparkles:
+A Free Modern Application for Streaming and Sharing Awesome Music with Friends :sparkles:

 Made with :sparkling_heart: with Flutter